 As the matrices show, many of the risks are not only related but also have the potential to build on each other and impact several of the GBP Goals.
 With connecting systems, a single stressor will affect more than one resource or Plan Goal.
 At the same time, adaptation or mitigation strategies will often mitigate the impact or risk of more than one stressor.
 Ranking risks as high, medium, or low enables adaptation/mitigation strategies based on prioritization.
-When time, money or other resources are limited, responding to risks with high consequence and high probability is the top priority because they are very likely to happen and will have high impacts when they do.
+When time, money, or other resources are limited, responding to risks with high consequence and high probability is the top priority because they are very likely to happen and will have high impacts when they do.
 Medium and low risks are not ignored, but they can be addressed in the future or as capacity allows.
 In addition, with connecting systems, often adaptation or mitigation actions selected for a high consequence and high probability risk will address medium and low risks as well.
-Each risk identified by the workgroup as high consequence and high probability, and likely to occur within the next 10 years, was evaluated for a risk approach that was determined by the workgroup as the best approach - Mitigate, Transfer, Accept, or Avoid3.
+Each risk identified by the workgroup as high consequence and high probability, and likely to occur within the next 10 years, was evaluated for a risk approach that was determined by the workgroup as the best approach -- Mitigate, Transfer, Accept, or Avoid3.

-The approach of Transfer: Assist partners with state/ federal/local assistance programs was later removed from the options at the request of the workgroup.
+At the request of the workgroup, Transfer was removed as an option.
 GBEP rarely carries out projects itself; it usually supports other organizations that mitigate risks by funding and/or assisting partners to finance and do the work.
-Given how GBEP supports other partners in executing adaptation/mitigation actions in nearly every case, "transfer" was removed as an option for the adaptation/mitigation actions to focus on the mechanisms behind the adaptation/mitigation actions.
+Given how GBEP supports other partners in executing adaptation/mitigation actions in nearly every case, transfer was removed as an option for the adaptation/mitigation actions to focus on the mechanisms behind the adaptation/mitigation actions.